Post

 A scaled pixel on a display with DPR 2.

-MacOS always uses the default resolution unless you opt for a different scaled resolution:
+macOS always uses the default scaled resolution unless you choose a different one:

 Screenshot of display preferences on macOS.

-Depending on which scaled resolution you choose, you get a different DPR.
+Depending on the scaled resolution you choose, you get a different DPR.
 DPR does not have to be an integer:

 ResolutionDPRDescription